rsaitov/Learning/README.md

-# Repository with projects, builded in any courses and learnings
+# Projects, builded on any courses and learnings